cedric-lal/boba-bundle/readme.md

 ### 2.3 Improvement list

 - The client application is lacking end to end tests that have been omitted for development time constraint.
 End to end testing are the most expensive to put in place and maintain but they give the most confidence regarding quality.
+- A caching mechasnism for the http calls
+- Avoid multiple parrallels http calls by cancelling the ongoing call when user trigger multiple searches
 - Internationalisation should be added for multi language support.